 Are you curious about what content strategy is all about?
 The Joanneum in Graz has its content strategy course (the first in Austria) and our CEO Martin teaches there.
 But enough about content strategy, after all, in this article, we would like to give you well-founded information about content marketing.

-What is essential in a content marketing strategy in B2B
+What is essential in a content marketing strategy

 Before we get into creating a content marketing strategy for B2B, we would like to summarize some essential characteristics of B2B marketing:

 The task is to increase the value of the relationships.